The Glossary – Mindfulness and Meditation Terminology

 Loving Kindness Meditation (LKM) – Loving-kindness meditation is a traditional Buddhist meditation practice; modern secular versions exist.
 Although LKM is often linked with compassion meditation, conventional definitions of compassion and LKM are not identical.

 Meditation Adverse Events (MAEs) – Adverse events linked to meditation practice; can be mild or severe depending on several causes and conditions.
 Scientific studies indicate that perhaps as many as 1 in 10 people suffer some form of MAE correlated with the practice of meditation or mindfulness.
-Although an under-researched area, the potential for meditation to provoke adverse side effects is well documented in traditional literature.
+Although an under-researched area, the potential for meditation to provoke adverse side effects is well-documented in traditional literature.

 Medicalised Meditation – A movement founded in the 1970s that attempted to create a convergence between belief, science and medicine.
 Three main forms of medicalisation are TM, the relaxation response and mindfulness.
 Note that the term medicalised is different, often linked to discourses of power and control.

 Meta-awareness (meta consciousness, metacognitive awareness) – The activity mediation across the intrinsic-extrinsic brain networks.
+The ability to observe thoughts and emotions without being overwhelmed by them.

 Mild Cognitive Impairment (MCI) – It is presumed that human cognitive function declines from around the age of thirty.
 If this decline reaches a particular threshold, it may be diagnosed as MCI.
 MCI can be seen as a movement towards dementia, but this is a possibility rather than a definite outcome.
 Evidence does show that brain function and structure can be augmented in older adults.